wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-the-php-server-sdk-version-3-0-release.md

 #### PHP Support

-The library will now track the [PHP language release lifecycle](https://www.php.net/supported-versions.php).
+From this release onwards, the library will track the [PHP language release lifecycle](https://www.php.net/supported-versions.php).
 As such, PHP8.1 is now supported, and support for versions 7.2 and 7.3 have been dropped.

 #### Branching Strategy
 Although the majority of end-users will not be affected by this change, it significantly alters how the repository is structured for those that wish to contribute to this open-source library.
 The new workflow, designed to fall into line with [other Vonage Server SDKs](), looks like the following: